thefalc/instabread-codelab-sample/README.md

 ### Run the application

-1. In a terminal, navigate to your project directory and then the `/baseline` folder and run the application with the following command:
+1. In a terminal, navigate to your project directory and open the `/baseline` folder.
+Run the application with the following command:

 ```shell
 npm install
 npm run dev
 ```

-1. In your browser, navigate to `http://localhost:3000` and you should see the initial Instabread shopper application page.
+1. From your browser, navigate to **http://localhost:3000** and you should see the initial Instabread shopper application page.
-1. If you click on the **Sign Up** button you’ll be taken to an account creation form.
-This form is currently not functional, but before you can use the Skyflow client-side SDK to enable the form, you’ll need to setup your Skyflow vault and API credentials.
+1. Click on the **Sign Up** button to view the account creation form.
+After you configure your Skyflow vault, you'll use the Skyflow client-side SDK to enable the form.

 ## Skyflow Studio and API credentials

 Skyflow Studio is a web-based application for creating and managing vaults.
-You can also do all vault operations via APIs, but for this codelab, we’ll make use of the Studio.
+You can also do all vault operations via APIs, but for this codelab we'll use the Studio.

 ![Skyflow Studio](images/skyflow-studio-dashboard.png "Skyflow Studio")

-### Create the vault
+### Create the Instabread vault

 #### Prerequisites